 - Use your card each month to prepay $10 of your bill.

-- With some carriers (AT&T, T-Mobile, Verizon) you’ll lose some or all of their autopay discount if you autopay from a credit card.
+- With some carriers (AT&T, T-Mobile, Verizon), you’ll lose some or all of their autopay discount if you use a credit card to autopay.
 They prefer for you to autopay from a debit card or bank account.
-The trick is to set up auto pay with your debit card or bank account in order to get the full discount, but then once per month use your credit card to pay at least $10 of the bill manually.

-- Readers have reported success with buying Verizon gift cards online and from a Verizon store in-person.
+- Readers have reported success with buying Verizon gift cards online and in person at a Verizon store.

 - Readers have found that payments to Google Fi do not always trigger the credit.
 You can still get the credit manually applied, either by phone or online.
-Recently, we thought that this had been fixed and was applying automatically, but reader comments indicate that it’s still an issue.
+Recently, we thought this had been fixed and was being applied automatically, but reader comments indicate it’s still an issue.

 Let us know your tips!